El Qrayeh, Lebanon: City of Peace

 Mayor Maroun Antoun <firstname.lastname@example.org>

-ABOUT EL QRAYEH, SIDON, LEBANON
+ABOUT EL QRAYEH, SIDON, LEBANON (from Wikipedia)

 The town has a rich history, dating back to the Phoenician era.
 Then, the Kingdom of Saida stretched to the east until it reached numerous villages, including Qrayeh, which was most often used as cemeteries for royal families in the Kingdom of Saida.
 This is evidenced by the numerous caves located along the town, including the largest “cave – burial” in the East, a cave named “Al-Zankaliya” which is used nowadays as a shrine to the Virgin Mary.
 After that the village turned into a farm land and was owned by different farmers, the most notable being Sheikh Nassif Abu Chakra from the village of Aamatour in Shouf.

 The name “Qrayeh” has probably a Syriac origin, and according to the “Dictionary of Names of Towns and Villages in Lebanon” by Anis Freiha, it is an alteration of “Qoryat” or “Qiryat” when it is followed by another name, otherwise, it derives from “Qrito” which means the village or the town.

 The town of Qrayeh is located in the South of Lebanon, District of Saida.
 It is 5 km away from the center of the district.
 Its location in the middle of Eqlim Al-Tuffah, where the highway goes through, gave it a commercial aspect that it residents benefit from.
 Qrayeh stretches over an estimated area of 475 hectares.